P4RASTOO/Challenge_06/README.md

 4) Build an Interactive Neighborhood Map: Read neighborhood coordinates data, create DataFrames for neighborhood information, and visualize the data using an interactive map.
 Identify neighborhoods with the highest gross rent and sale price per square foot.

-5) Compose Your Data Story: Summarize trends in rental income growth and sales prices across neighborhoods.
+5) Compose Data Story: Summarize trends in rental income growth and sales prices across neighborhoods.
 Provide insights on viable investment opportunities and suggested neighborhoods for investment based on the analysis.